How to Create a Stock Photo Website Like Shutterstock, But Better

 So, if you plan to make a website like Shutterstock, be prepared that this will be an endless process of enhancements.

 At Greenice, we suggest you start with a Minimum Viable Product, building such features as:

 - Contributor portfolio with an upload image tool

 - Simple search by keywords

 But if you need unique features and integrations, it is better to regard custom development.
 The development of a custom multi-vendor marketplace for digital products from the ground up may take approximately 4-6 months depending on the details.
-The price will start from $29,000.
+The price will start at $29,000.
 After the launch and first feedback, you will be able to understand what to enhance and what features to add.

 How to Apply This to Your Business

 Visual content is going to drive marketing and sales for years to come.
 So the demand for photo, video, and illustration will continue to grow.
-Although there is tough competition in the microstock sphere, there is always a chance to make a stock photography like Shutterstock outstanding with some unique, brand new idea or better quality of service and commodity of use.
+Although there is tough competition in the microstock sphere, there is always a chance to make a stock photography website like Shutterstock outstanding with some unique, brand new idea or better quality of service and commodity of use.

 Start with researching your audience challenges and find solutions to relieve their pain points.
 Giants as Shutterstock, Getty Image, Dreamstime, and Fotolia are big and clumsy.
 A new age generation who are used to mobility and one-click actions will easily switch to easier apps.
 So, start with MVP and some unique feature and continue to grow gradually.

 Above we discussed how to build a website like Shutterstock, now it is your turn to act!